 Some of the most common criminal traffic offenses in Georgia are:

 Don't let a traffic ticket cause more damage than it should.
-Call The Hirsch Firm now at (678) 561-0411 or fill out the form for a free consultation.
+Call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.

 Georgia's Driving Point System